incoming-inc/ios-sdk/SmartNotifications/README.md

 to maximise the probabilty of the user opening it.

-One problem is how to programmatically send smart (and silent) notifications to apps instances which have integrated the Sourse SDK, and standard non-silent notifications to app instances which have not.
+One problem is how to programmatically send smart (and silent) notifications to apps instances which have integrated the Sourse SDK, and standard standard, non-silent notifications to app instances which have not.

 Unfortunately, at the time of writing, Firebase Cloud Messaging does not support targeting specific app versions when sending cloud messages using the Firebase admin SDK / API (this is supported in the console).